Pete Burns

 Burns was noted for his powerful, deep baritone voice along with his flamboyant dress style, eyepatch, and androgynous gender bender appearance.
-Though he avoided labelling himself, Burns has been referred to as a gay icon and an individual who helped bring gay music into mainstream popularity, even though he was married to a woman during the height of his fame.
-Burns was also the subject of tabloid speculation over his addiction to cosmetic surgery which bankrupted him and caused health problems.
+Though he avoided labelling himself, and despite the fact that he was married to a woman during the height of his fame, Burns has been referred to as a gay icon and an individual who helped bring gay music into mainstream popularity.
+Burns was also notable for his many cosmetic surgeries.